 "Every application is read by our team of on-boarding agents and each partner candidate is reviewed personally.
 We consider a lot of factors, but primarily focus on Professionalism, Uniqueness and Community Building.
 We still review average concurrent users in your chat, but now we are able to use averages that are based on the content you stream, instead of applying one number to all content.
 To pass this part of the review remember: always strive to improve your channel and keep a community-first attitude."

 Make a Good Impression on the Gaming Industry!

 Leave your mark, post your ideas, share your gaming experiences, and post a link to your clan's website!
-Once you have your favorite game, are an established player, and know that you can hold your own, get yourself a Twitch channel set up and start publishing videos of your gaming feats online.
+Once you have your favorite game, are an established player, and know that you can hold your own, start promoting your Mixer, Twitch, and/or YouTube channel on your social media profiles, and publishing videos of your gaming feats on YouTube more frequently.
 Xbox allows your to record gaming moments with the "Xbox Record That" command via the Connect, and you can then edit your videos later on and publish them for other gamers to see.
-The goal is to put amazing and entertaining gaming videos out there for others to enjoy, and to make a good impression of yourself upon other gamers.
+The goal is to put amazing and entertaining gaming videos out there for others to enjoy, that there are a lot of them for gamers to find, and to make a good impression of yourself upon other gamers.